-TMR also provides non-traditional customised reinsurance and financial solutions for its clients' property and casualty exposures on a treaty basis.
+The Company also provides non-traditional customised reinsurance and financial solutions for its clients' property and casualty exposures on a treaty basis.

-Through its Capital Solutions unit, TMR provides alternative risk transfer solutions, enabling traditional reinsurance to be supported on a collateralised basis by third party capital providers.
-This transformer mechanism is a key differentiator for TMR.
-It brings new solutions to both our clients and third-party capital providers, and offers risk management alternatives to TMR and its clients which are not commonly available to either insurers or reinsurers.
+Through its Capital Solutions unit, the Company provides alternative risk transfer solutions, enabling traditional reinsurance to be supported on a collateralised basis by third party capital providers.
+This transformer mechanism is a key differentiator for the Company.
+It brings new solutions to clients and third-party capital providers, and offers risk management alternatives to the Company and its clients which are not commonly available to either insurers or reinsurers.

-TMR holds customer centricity as one of its core values; TMR is analytically biased, innovative and responsive in its partnerships with customers.
+The Company holds customer centricity as one of its core values; the Company is analytically biased, innovative and responsive in its partnerships with customers.
 The Company's offices are distributed globally to be proximate to its clients.
-The Company operates in five locations; from its headquarters in Zurich and from branches in Sydney, London, Hamilton, Bermuda and Stamford, Connecticut.
+The Company operates in five locations: from its domicile in Switzerland and from branches in Australia, Bermuda, United Kingdom and the United States.

-TMR develops its business plan and strategies by line of business and geography on guidance from TMR Group management and approval from the Board of Directors for material changes.
-While autonomy is retained, TMR's strategy is also aligned with the requirements of Tokio Marine Holdings, Inc. ('TMHD'), TMR's ultimate parent company.
+The Company developed its business plan and strategies by line of business and geography on guidance from the Company's management and approval from the Board of Directors for material changes.
+While autonomy is retained, the Company's strategy was also aligned with the requirements of Tokio Marine Holdings, Inc. ('TMHD'), the Company's ultimate parent company as at 31 December 2018.

-TMR's mid-term strategy is expressed through eight objectives; the first four are principally externally focused, and the second four internally:
+The Company's mid-term strategy was expressed through various objectives including the following:

 - 1. Leverage successes and drive analytics to produce superior underwriting results - 2.
 Steer to an optimal portfolio, leveraging existing strengths and relationship - 3.
 Strengthen partnerships inside and outside the Tokio Marine Group - 4.
 Mature the third-party capital strategy, moving from independent to integrated - 5.
 Continue to pursue active capital management - 6.
 Value creation through optimising both sides of the balance sheet - 7.
-Continuous operational excellence, creating a scalable and cost effective operating platform for TMR - 8.
-To be a 'Good Company'
+Continuous operational excellence, creating a scalable and cost effective operating platform for the Company